CreativeInquiry/terrapattern-website/content/about.md

-# About Terrapattern

-### A Prototype for Visual Query-by-Example in Satellite Imagery

-*Published 20 May, 2016*

----
 ### Overview

 **We present *Terrapattern*: “similar-image search” for satellite photos.** It's an open-source tool for discovering “patterns of interest” in unlabeled satellite imagery—a prototype for exploring the unmapped, and the unmappable.